 News and Blog Articles

-At Classic City Arborists, when we say “free estimate,” we mean a completely free estimate.
+At Classic City Arborists, when we say 'free estimate,' we mean a completely free estimate.
 No time limit, no maximum number of trees we’ll look at, and no hidden costs.

-This is one of the reasons we believe it’s extremely important that Scott is ISA-certified; not only can he do the work you want done, but he can tell you if it’s necessary or if there’s more work that needs to be done for you, your home, and your family to be safe.
+This is one of the reasons we believe it’s extremely important that Scott is ISA-certified; not only can he do the work you want done, but he can tell you if it’s necessary or if there’s other work that needs to be done for you, your home, and your family to be safe.

 Keeping in line with our policy of honesty and transparency, we always encourage customers to get more than one estimate on the work they want done.
-This helps you to get a real feel for the market cost of this kind of work, and allows you to meet other professionals in this field that might have different opinions, suggestions, and/or recommendations.
+This helps you to get a real feel for the market cost of this kind of work, and allows you to meet other professionals in this field that might have different opinions, suggestions, and recommendations.
 We want you to get the work you need done, at the price you can afford – even if that’s not with us.

-We do, however, recommend that no matter what company you choose to work with, you find someone that is insured, preferably with automobile insurance, general liability insurance, and worker’s compensation coverage.
+We do, however, recommend that no matter what company you choose to work with, you find someone that is licensed and insured, preferably with automobile insurance, general liability insurance, and worker’s compensation coverage.
 These things will add some cost to your work, but they protect you from liability in the event of an accident.

 Whatever your decision, we’re honored that you chose us for an estimate, and appreciate your business no matter its capacity.

-Click Here to schedule your free estimate today!
+Schedule your free estimate today!